HtetAungLw1n/HtetAungLw1n/README.md

 **HtetAungLw1n/HtetAungLw1n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 Hey there — I'm Htet Aung Lwin, a full-stack dev with a taste for clean code and interdimensional interfaces.
-I specialize in **React** and bring the magic of **TypeScript** and **Next.js** to the party.
-Whether it's smooth animations with Framer Motion or lightning-fast UIs with Tailwind CSS, I'm the guy who builds responsive, intuitive, and just plain awesome web experiences.
+I specialize in **React** and bring the magic of **TypeScript** and **Laravel** to the party.
+Whether it's smooth animations with Framer Motion or lightning-fast UIs with Tailwind CSS, I'm the guy who builds responsive, intuitive, and awesome web experiences.

-- “Tests?
-You mean like if statements that scream when they fail?
-Yeah, I write those.”

----

 ## 🧰 Tech Stack: